What Is Performance-Based PR?

 Here’s how we do it:

-We work with the client on headlines.
+We work with the client to develop article angles and headlines.